AlecJacksonE/HarmonAI/docs/final.md

 ![](images/optimality.png)

-Quick summary of "we solved it" - [No one yet]

 ## References
-We used AnthemScore to translate audio files into csv files.
+We used AnthemScore, a neural network, to translate audio files into csv files.
 We also used MuseScore 3 to create music and then export as an audio file for AnthemScore.
 We used modified Musescore (.mscz) files from user denito (Grenade Bruno Mars) and kenokill (Bad Apple!!).
+Utilized functions from two_diggers.py to aid in generating multiple agents.